TUESDAY, FEBRUARY 25, 2020 IS LOBBY DAY!

 Email address: [email protected]

-The Massachusetts Dental Hygienists’ Association would like to send two graduating students on a trip to ADHA’s CLL 95th Annual Session in Columbus, Ohio.
+The Massachusetts Dental Hygienists’ Association would like to send two graduating students on a trip to ADHA’s CLL 97th Annual Session in New Orleans, Louisiana.
 These students must be active student members of ADHA, and should have an interest in becoming involved with the MDHA.
 The association hopes to educate students about what its role is in each dental hygienist’s career before and after they graduate.

 Student Delegate to Annual Session (first year students)